Main page content

 • have lived in the Yukon for at least 12 months before polling day

-Although 16 and 17 year olds can pre-register, they cannot vote until they are 18 years of age.
+*although 16 and 17 year olds can register, they will not be able to vote until they turn 18.

 I use a name that's different from my legal name, how can I register to vote?

-There is information for Electors who changed their names or use a preferred name.
+You must register to vote using your legal name.
+This is the name that will be used on all election documents.
+There is additional information for electors who have changed their names or use a preferred name.
 Preferred names are those that are different from your legal name.

 If I register with Elections Yukon can I vote in other elections?